-Europe boosts with cities that can offer excellent conditions to startup founders, including talent pool, affordable resources and high quality of life.
-Some of the places have been on the entrepreneurs’ radar for a while, while others are just starting to capture their interest.
-In this article, we will present 10 highest-ranked European cities.
+Europe has many cities that can offer excellent conditions to startup founders, including talent pools, affordable resources and in many, a high quality of life.
+Some places have been on the radar of entrepreneurs for years, while others are just starting to capture their interest.
+In this article, we will present the 10 highest-ranked European cities in 2020.

-To find out which cities are the best places to run a startup, research company StartupBlink analyzed startup ecosystems in 1,000 cities and 100 countries and published a Global Startup Ecosystem Rankings Report.
-The country and city rankings have a total score, which is the sum of 3 columns measuring the following: quantity, quality, and business environment.
+To find out which cities are the best places to run a startup, StartupBlink has analyzed startup ecosystems in 1,000 cities and 100 countries to publish its annual Global Startup Ecosystem Rankings Report 2020.

-According to Global Startup Ecosystem Rankings Report 2019, Europe continues to fare well, with 19 countries (including Russia and the UK) in the top 30 countries club.
-Other than that, there is a strong presence of CEE (Central and Eastern European) countries, affecting 5 out of the top 25 countries.
-All CEE countries either gained or maintained their ranking despite intensifying competition from other emerging economies.
+In the report, Europe continues to fare well, with 20 countries (including Russia and the UK) in the top 30 countries club.
+Other than that, there is a strong presence of CEE (Central and Eastern European) countries, affecting 6 out of the top 25 countries.

 1. London, United Kingdom

 London, the capital of England and the UK, is the highest-ranked European city on the list and UK’s stronghold on the global startup ecosystem.
 Ranked globally 3rd, just after San Francisco and New York, London is known for its dynamic community, a high concentration of investments and capital, as well as a vast talent pool.
-This city boosts with numerous accelerator programmes and tech events.
+The city is full of numerous accelerator programmes and tech events.

 2. Berlin, Germany

-Berlin is the biggest London’s competitor for Europe’s Startup Hub title, based on the Global Startup Ecosystem Rankings Report 2019.
-Berlin ranks 7th globally and is the second-highest ranked startup ecosystem in Europe, despite a minor decrease in the rankings compared to 2017.
+Berlin is London’s biggest competitor for Europe’s Startup Hub title, based on the Global Startup Ecosystem Rankings Report 2020.
+Berlin ranks 8th globally and is the second-highest ranked startup ecosystem in Europe, despite a minor decrease in the rankings compared to 2019.
 Berlin is a bustling ecosystem specializing in B2C startups and the main sectors are e-commerce, AI & ML, fin-tech, healthcare, and blockchain.

 3. Moscow, Russia

-Next on the list is a new top ten city, the mega-hub of Moscow that increased 4 spots in the rankings to be ranked 10th in the world.
-This city is an example of a megacity with an outstanding ecosystem, and home to some of the world’s most talented technical entrepreneurs and home to the world’s top centers in high-tech and creative industries.
-The metropolis has a developed economy, a comfortable urban environment and a mature innovative ecosystem in which boldest ideas are born and implemented.
+Next on the list is the mega-hub of Moscow, which increased by 1 spot since 2019 to be ranked 10th in the world.
+This city is an example of a megacity with an outstanding ecosystem, and home to some of the world’s most talented technical entrepreneurs and top centers in high-tech and creative industries.
+The metropolis has a developed economy, a comfortable urban environment, and a mature, innovative ecosystem in which bold ideas are born and implemented.

 4. Paris, France

 The French capital city, Paris, is the 4th highest ranked startup ecosystem in Europe.
-Even though it has decreased two positions to 12th, Paris remains the only French city in the top 100 club.
-The capital city is an exciting place to be for startup players due to an evolving regulatory system, increasing talent pool and new local and foreign interest that this ecosystem received every day.
+While this year it has not moved from its position in the global rankings in 2019 (12th), Paris remains the only French city in the top 100 club.
+The capital city is an exciting place to be for startup players due to an evolving regulatory system, increasing talent pool and new local and foreign interest that this ecosystem continually receives.

 5. Amsterdam, The Netherlands

-The Netherlands capital city of Amsterdam advanced ranks 16th globally, making it the 5th highest-ranked European city after London, Berlin, Moscow and Paris.
+While the 5th highest-ranking European city after London, Berlin, Moscow and Paris, Amsterdam is the 20 in the global rankings – falling 4 places from its position in 2019.
 Among the startup players, The Netherlands and Amsterdam are particularly known for the leading tech magazine, TheNextWeb, and a global startup event.
-Duch are also known for initiatives specifically helping entrepreneurs who stay off the beaten track of raising investment and instead build businesses by self-funding.
+The Dutch are also known for initiatives specifically helping entrepreneurs who stay off the beaten track of raising investment and instead build businesses by self-funding.
 A few initiatives that come to mind in this field are Nomadlist by Pieter Levels and Betalist by Marc Kohlbrugge.

-7th European startup hub is a Southern Europe’s city of Barcelona that now ranks 27th globally.
+6th European startup hub is a Southern Europe’s city of Barcelona that keeps its position from 2019 as 27th globally.
 Great weather, high standard of living and vibrant community attracts entrepreneurs and startup founders to Barcelona.
 This city is also a shining example of one of Europe’s most vibrant ecosystems, where policymakers have decided that innovation, technology, and industrialization are keys to the future growth of the city.

-Number 9 is the capital city of Kyiv that stands 34th globally.
-Kyiv is one of the most dynamic startup ecosystems in Eastern Europe and a great spot for developing new businesses and creative ideas due to inexpensive cost of living.
-Ukraine, and so Kyiv in particular, are known for hundreds of thousands of tech specialists with outstanding skills in AI and math.
+At Number 8, the capital city of Kyiv stands at 34th globally.
+Kyiv is one of the most dynamic startup ecosystems in Eastern Europe and a great spot for developing new businesses and creative ideas due to the inexpensive cost of living.
+Ukraine, and therefore Kyiv, are known for hundreds of thousands of tech specialists with outstanding skills in AI and math.
 Consequently, many global brands open their branch there and open up a lot of business opportunities and outwork activities.
 Kyiv has an extraordinary mix of American creativity, Eastern European costs, and highly skilled developers.

-That was the list of the 10 most prominent European startup hubs that boost opportunities for startup founders.
-This list was compiled based on the results of Global Startup Ecosystem Rankings Report 2019 that ranked 1,000 cities and 100 countries worldwide.
+This list was compiled based on the results of Global Startup Ecosystem Rankings Report 2020 that ranked 1,000 cities and 100 countries worldwide.
 If your city was not included in this list yet but you want to find out the current status of your local startup ecosystem, download the Report for free here and start discovering.